AFRICA

 4. Activities of the economic agents involved in the transaction.

-5. Relevant market
+5. Relevant markets.

-7. Effects of the transaction in the local market.
+7. Effects of the transaction.

 34) Languages that may be applied in notifications and communication